ZimmermanLab/SF-metrosideros-endophytes/eg_thesis.md

 Culturing
 ---------

 After we brought the branches back, we selected a subset of dark green asymptomatic leaves to culture fungi from.
-These leaves were surface-sterilize with bleach and ethanol to kill off any surface microbes.
-Then we cut the leaves into small pieces and put them into slant tubes filled with malt extract agar (MEA).
+We surface-sterilized the leaves by first rinsing them with distiled water to remove any dirt, then rinsing them in a petri dish with 95% ethanol for 10 seconds, 10% NaOCl for 2 minutes, then 70% ethanol for another 2 minutee, emptying the dish beween rinses and leaving it closed until inside a biosafety cabinet after the last rinse.
+Then we cut the leaves into small (around 2mm) pieces and put them into slant tubes filled with malt extract agar (MEA).
 We used MEA because it is considered the standard media for isolating the largest variety of fungal species.
 For each tree, we prepared 6 leaves and made 100 tubes, except for the trees from the downtown site.
 For these trees, we prepared 150 tubes per tree because they had low isolation frequencies in our preliminary sampling.
 All leaves were prepared this way within 48 hours of the initial leaf sampling, to prevent death of the leaf tissue from altering the fungal community composition.

 After two weeks, we evaluated them for fungal growth and subcultured the fungi from tubes with growth onto 35mm MEA in order to better evaluate their morphotypes and accumulate sufficient tissue for future barcode gene sequencing and voucher preparation.
 We re-evaluated and subcultured these tubes another week later to find any late-growing fungi.